-On Wednesday evening, just on the eve of 4/20, over 250 cannabis enthusiasts and entrepreneurs came to downtown Jersey City to learn from each other and network.
-The event, called The Green Rush and sponsored by JCTechMeetup, brought together industry leaders and pioneers along with advocates, up and coming business owners and people that desire to work within the cannabis industry.
+Sponsored by JCTechMeetup, it brought together industry leaders and pioneers along with advocates, up and coming business owners and people that desire to work within the cannabis industry.
 The crowd was a far cry from the typical stoner profile of days past.
 The vibe was highly professional with a focus on compassion, business and networking.

 The event panelists featured a variety of leading voices and players including Scott Rudder of the New Jersey Cannabusiness Association, Kelli Hykes of Weedmaps, Rani Soto of CannaGather, Brian Staffa of BSC Group, and Kevin Provost of Greenhouse Ventures.
 They spoke on technology innovation and working with effective mentors within the industry.
 Hykes added, “There must be a pathway for people in the black market to move into the legal market.”
 The remark received a loud applause from the crowd.

-This event, just on the on the heels of 4/20, a national cannabis ‘holiday’, is noteworthy because it highlights the fervor throughout New Jersey and the tri-state area regarding the coming cannabis legalization and economic boom.
+This event on 4/20 eve, a national cannabis ‘holiday’, is noteworthy because it highlights the fervor throughout New Jersey and the tri-state area regarding the coming cannabis legalization and economic boom.
 Even more importantly it also signifies the end of social injustices that cannabis prohibition cause and the beginning of a healing period.

 Just this week, Sen. Chuck Schumer (NY) declared it is time to decriminalize marijuana across the United States.
 This is a first for a leading senator of either party to publicly support cannabis prohibition.
 For years, Schumer has fought against ending cannabis prohibition.
 This comes a week after it was announced that former Speaker of the House John Boehner, also is joining a cannabis company’s board of directors.
 He said on Twitter, “my thinking on cannabis has evolved..”

-Additionally, Senator Mitch McConnell introduced a bill allowing hemp to be grown by farmers throughout the country.
+Additionally, Senate Majority Leader Mitch McConnell (R-KY) introduced a bill allowing hemp to be grown by farmers throughout the country.
 He stated that his home state of Kentucky will benefit greatly from the legislation.
 “Hemp has played a foundational role in Kentucky’s agricultural heritage, and I believe that it can be an important part of our future.”